lshpaner/model_metrics/source/performance_assessment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, we revisit binary classification with the same two models—Logistic Regression and Random Forest—but adjust the classification threshold from the default 0.5 to 0.2.
+In this example, we revisit binary classification with the same two models—Logistic Regression and Random Forest—but adjust the classification threshold (``custom_threshold`` input in this case) from the default 0.5 to 0.2.
 This change allows us to explore how lowering the threshold impacts model performance, potentially increasing sensitivity (recall) by classifying more instances as positive (1) at the expense of precision.

 .. code-block:: python

+    from model_metrics import summarize_model_performance

     # Evaluate model performance
     model_performance = summarize_model_performance(